 It is being held at a very safe, rural location in the Derbyshire Peak District – which has relatively little light pollution and is ideally suited for sunset and night photography.
 With wide horizons, barns and trees and amazing old industrial buildings and chimneys silhouetted against the sky, this is one the prime locations in the whole of the Peak District for this type of photography.
-The course will begin almost three hours before sunset (so we will be able to take full advantage of “golden hour” light), continue through “blue hour” after sunset, and into darkness proper – with the light of the almost full moon to help us.
-There will be a maximum of only 6 photographers on the course.
+The course will begin over two hours before sunset (so we will be able to take full advantage of “golden hour” light), continue through “blue hour” after sunset, and into darkness proper – with the light of an almost full moon to help us.
+There will be a maximum of only 5 photographers on the course.

 Please contact us if you would like more information, or to request a booking form for this course.
 Numbers on this course are deliberately being kept low, and priority will be given to people who have already attended one of our landscape photography courses.

 As this is an advanced level course, you need to be able to set shutter speeds, apertures, ISO and focus in fully manual (M) mode – if you’re not able to do that, you might like to consider coming on one of our landscape photography courses first to develop your skills.
 We will be working in small groups (partly to help with social distancing, and partly so that we don’t get in each other’s way), so not only will we and our equipment be safe (safety is not really a problem in such a rural location), but we will also have “human slaves” to hold and direct flashguns and lights for us.
 It should be great fun!